 HARP was a win-win for both the economy and consumers.
 There was higher household cash flow as consumers could lower their mortgage rates and pay lower mortgages.
 This gave them more cash to spend and help boost the economy.

 The program was a success.
-It has been used over three million times since its launch.
+Over three million times since its launch have loans been converted.
 HARP mortgage rates are low because the rates are related to the price of Fannie Mae and Freddie Mac mortgage-backed securities, and these securities are pricing near their best levels since 2013.

-However, HARP loans are not for everyone—they are for homeowners with existing conventional loans only.
+However, these loans are not for everyone—they are for homeowners with existing conventional loans only.
 So, homeowners with VA loan, FHA loan or USDA loan cannot use HARP loan.
 And, even when mortgage holders meet these criteria, they cannot have been delinquent on their mortgage more than once in the past 12-month period.
-Additionally, the mortgages that qualify for HARP must have been generated and approved before June first of 2009.
+The mortgages that qualify for this must generated and approved before June first of 2009.

 Many Americans would argue that HARP has not been enough, especially when we consider the insult added to injury with the nearly trillion-dollar bailout that came off the backs of American taxpayers.
 While HARP has resolved some issues for some mortgage holders, other programs have also been of use, while others never came to full fruition.